The Nest

 Owning real estate in an LLC

 Your accountant needs to file the proper paperwork with the state.
-You need to come up with the right name for your company and explain how it works.
+You need to develop the right name for your company and explain how it works.
 An attorney is in charge of filing articles of organization and will provide you with an affidavit of publication.

 1. Contact your bank to ask how to transfer the mortgage title from the individual to the LLC.
 Some lenders won’t approve it, and others will give you the requirements for the assignment.

 2. Create a name and draft the LLC’s Articles of Organization (AOC).
-The AOC is a document that details the structure and explains to the authorities how the LLC is structured.
+The AOC is a document that details the structure and explains how the LLC is structured to the authorities.

 3. If you live in a “Notice of Intent” state like New York, we recommend filing a notice of intent.
 This document states you are creating an LLC.